jayedul/css-code-generator/README.md

 When you delete a selector, edit a declaration or make a field blank then css code will be automatically updated.
 Besides this the active selector name will be shown after the new selector creator text field.
 Every time you customize a declaration that goes to active selector.
 So checkout which selector is active below new selector creator text field.

+Firstly all input fields are disabled as no selector is active.
+To enable them you have to create at least on selector and choose this from dropdown list and press 'modify'.

+When you delete any selector all input fields will be disabled again as the same reason that explained previuosly.
+To enable you must select a selector and press 'modify'.

 It is very difficult to find out a property name by scrolling.
 Don't worry.
 Just write first one or two letter of the property in the text field that is located at the top-middle of the page.
 Then the property will be highlighted and come to your visible area.

 To make a selector cross browser supported you have to select or write value where -webkit-, -moz- etc. prefix located.
 Generally they are in collapsible area where they are necessary.